MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-764-Direct-Loan-Making/subpart-B-Loan-Application-Process/section-764.51.md

 (5) The last 3 years of farm production records, unless the applicant has been farming less than 3 years;

-(6) Except for CL, documentation that the applicant and each member of an entity applicant cannot obtain sufficient credit elsewhere on reasonable rates and terms, including a loan guaranteed by the Agency;
+(6) Except for CL, documentation that the applicant and each member of an entity applicant cannot obtain sufficient credit elsewhere on reasonable rates and terms, including a loan guaranteed by the Agency.
+The authorized Agency official will evaluate and document whether or not rates and terms of available credit in the applicant's region will result in a reasonable amount of cash flow margin to increase working capital reserves and savings, including reasonable savings for retirement and education, to support operational stability and growth;

 (7) Documentation of compliance with the Agency's environmental regulations contained in part 799 of this chapter;